ghc-proposals/ghc-proposals/proposals/0282-record-dot-syntax.rst

 Reserved keywords and other special field names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The inclusion of *reservedid* in *field* means that the following is accepted:
+The very general definition of *field* means that the following is accepted:

 .. code:: haskell